 - Beach lovers recommend these beaches in Amorgos: Psili Ammos, Levrosos, Egiali, Mouros, Agios Pavlos, Agia Anna, and Kalotaritissa.

-- The easiest way to get hold of ferry tickets in Greece is by using Ferryhopper.
+- The easiest way to see the latest ferry schedule and to get hold of ferry tickets in Greece is by using Ferryscanner.
 I recommend you book your Naxos to Amorgos ferry tickets in advance, especially during the months of July, August, and September.

 - If you would like to find out more about Amorgos, Naxos and more destinations in Greece, please sign up for my newsletter.

 How to take the journey from Naxos to Amorgos FAQ

 Readers sometimes ask these questions about traveling to Amorgos from Naxos: